-HEMP is one of the hundreds of potential cannabinoids found in hemp and cannabis plants.
-Each of these compounds can aid in a consumer’s relief from symptoms a myriad of medical conditions.
-While some reach for pure HEMP (or CBD isolate), others want all of what the plant has to offer.
+Hemp is one of the hundreds of potential cannabinoids found in hemp and cannabis plants.
+Each of these compounds can aid in a consumer’s relief.
+While some reach for pure hemp (or CBD isolate), others want all of what the plant has to offer.
 Most people fall into the latter category.

 Those believing the anecdotes embrace its ability to treat a myriad of conditions without much work sourcing the product at a fair price.
-Meanwhile, others point towards the all-natural process that often is not genetically modified in any way.
-In any case, full spectrum HEMP has its fair share of consumers and generally means that a HEMP product is higher quality because it contains more of the plant's natural essences.
+Meanwhile, others point toward the all-natural process that often is not genetically modified in any way.
+In any case, full-spectrum hemp has its fair share of consumers and generally means that a hemp product is of higher quality because it contains more of the plant's natural essences.

 Instead, these proponents are supporters of the Entourage Effect, where the entire plant experience is provided to the consumer.
 In doing so, the consumer or patient gets to experience the benefits of HEMP but also the other cannabinoids found in the plant’s profile.
 When they do, they get to experience the cannabinoids, terpenes and other compounds working together.
 In many cases, this leads to an enhanced experience that can’t be matched by single-cannabinoid extracts.

 Some cannabis crops cultivated by international sources have gained media attention.
-They include the previously mentioned China that can grow in a variety of environments across the country.
+They include the previously mentioned China, which can grow in a variety of environments across the country.
 Those that source their hemp from China and other countries believe that it is a cost-efficient move.
 Doing so does not endanger any consumers as its quality is of the same standard, they say.

 Others remain uncertain about internationally-sourced crops.
 Those that do should be happy to know that American-grown hemp is on the rise thanks to the Farm Bill.
-Today, several states including Montana, Colorado, Oregon and Kentucky as the top producing states in 2018.
-At KM Relief, we are proud to offer only 100% USA-sourced CBD for our products, ensuring you get the highest quality HEMP possible.
+Today, several states including Montana, Colorado, Oregon, and Kentucky as the top producers of hemp in America.
+At KM Relief, we are proud to offer only 100% USA-sourced CBD for our products, ensuring you get the highest quality hemp possible.

 Keep in mind that this article does not intend to offer anyone medical advice.
-Instead, it is a primer on full spectrum HEMP and how it has helped some in need.
-While HEMP has been reported to do the trick for some, it is not a guarantee to do the same for others.
+Instead, it is a primer on full-spectrum hemp and how it has helped some in need.
+While hemp has been reported to do the trick for some, it is not guaranteed to do the same for others.
 Each person and condition is different.